haacked/posthog-wasm/README.md

 3. `wit-bindgen` and the Component Model are interesting, but they're not well supported yet.
 It would allow us to define structured interfaces and then generate bindings for different languages.

+4. WASM is synchronous by default, so unclear how to implement async operations.

 So in-conclusion, WASM is definitely promising as a means of not having to write PHP ever again, but it's not ready for prime time yet.
 We should wait till there's broad support for `wit-bindgen` and the Component Model.